jortilles/byPassPentahoLogin/README.md

  The destination_1 is the destination you declared in the destinos.properties file.

  The token is the __md5 hash__   of the string:   __date + "SomeExtraText" + destination__  where:
-* the date is the date with the format dd-MM-yyyy *"SomeExtraText" is just some extra text to make the hash ugliest.
+* The date is the date with the format dd-MM-yyyy
+* "SomeExtraText" is just some extra text to make the hash ugliest.
 You can modify the class JortillesCultomFilter and place here you desired  text
-* destination is the destination you want to go... in this example destination_1
+* Destination is the destination you want to go... in this example destination_1

 The filter will decode de call and attach the user and password defined in the properties file to de call.
 As well all the rest of the parameters.